johnbachman/tBidBaxLipo/doc/datasets/ants/130731_tBid_titration.rst

 Second, it is interesting that 0.24 nM has virtually no activity, whereas the 2.4 nM tBid has a strong effect, reaching about 50% of the maximal level of permeabilization--and this even though the concentration of liposomes was 24 nM.
 Does this perhaps suggest that tBid can indeed unbind from liposomes to go on to permeabilize other liposomes?
 But then why was there no unbinding signal in the octet experiment?
 Perhaps tBid can only unbind when Bax is present?

 .. plot::

-    from tbidbaxlipo.plots.layout_130731 import main
+    from tbidbaxlipo.plots.layout_130731 import plot_data
-    main()
+    plot_data()